talla-ui/talla-ui/llms-overview.md

 For testing, use Vitest or any other compatible test runner.
 Tests can run in Node because the test handler 'renders' views in-memory.

 Typically, tests are written for a particular activity, and determine if a view with a specific name or text is rendered, then interact with it to validate the result.
-Activities, services, or custom views may also be tested in isolation.
+Activities and views (view builders) may also be tested in isolation.

-Register mock services where necessary, and if using local data, supply mock data when setting up the test context.
+If using local data, supply mock data when setting up the test context.

 ```typescript
 import { beforeEach } from "vitest";